-a) the relief of those in need, by reason of youth, age, ill-health, disability, financial hardship, or other disadvantage in particular but not exclusively by the delivery of advocacy, money management and debt counselling and b) the advancement of education in particular but not exclusively through the delivery of self-advocacy, training, and end of life planning and c) the advancement of human rights, conflict resolution or reconciliation or the promotion of religious or racial harmony or equality and diversity in particular but not exclusively by the provision of statutory advocacy and victim support services.
-SWAN's Mission, Vision and Values 2022 - 2027 SWANs Mission is:
+- a) the relief of those in need, by reason of youth, age, ill-health, disability, financial hardship, or other disadvantage in particular but not exclusively by the delivery of advocacy, money management and debt counselling and - b) the advancement of education in particular but not exclusively through the delivery of self-advocacy, training, and end of life planning and - c) the advancement of human rights, conflict resolution or reconciliation or the promotion of religious or racial harmony or equality and diversity in particular but not exclusively by the provision of statutory advocacy and victim support services.

+SWAN's Mission, Vision and Values 2022 - 2027

+SWANs Mission is:

 "To be a fair and inclusive employer, respected by all stakeholders for delivering high quality, person centred and innovative services that ensure equal access to rights."

 SWANs Vision is:

 "A world without discrimination, with true social justice, where people are treated as equals and have influence on the decisions that affect their lives."

 SWANs Values are:

-Impartiality: We believe everyone deserves social justice and free access to advocacy - Innovation: We will build resilience into our organisation finding innovative ways of working to deliver effective services in a rapidly changing environment - Inclusivity: We will work with all & will engage with our communities to find new ways to support those who are vulnerable and marginalised - Impact: We will make a positive difference wherever we work
+Impartiality: We believe everyone deserves social justice and free access to advocacy of working to deliver effective services in a rapidly changing environment ways to support those who are vulnerable and marginalised